Skip to main content

 Security Briefing and Exit training (SBET)

-This in-person training you will learn more about how we keep the Cathedral safe, the role you can play to help us do this and how to exit the Cathedral safely in an emergency, focusing on exit routes across the Cathedral Floor and Crypt, sharing information about invacuation as well as evacuation.
+In this in-person training you will learn more about how we keep the Cathedral safe, the role you can play to help us do this and how to exit the Cathedral safely in an emergency, focusing on exit routes across the Cathedral Floor and Crypt, sharing information about invacuation as well as evacuation.

 This training will need to be renewed every year, to maintain your knowledge and keep yourself and others safe.